36 caregiver tips: How to make bathing easier for the elderly ?

 Sliding transfer seats

-Another option for an ordinary bathtub is a sliding transfer seat which is a seat with legs in the tub and out of the tub, with a seat which slides across, so your parent can sit down outside of the tub and then slide over on the seat into the tub – some seats also swivel which helps if space is tight.
+Another option for an ordinary bathtub, is a sliding transfer seat – a seat with legs in the tub and out of the tub, the seat slides across, so your parent can sit down outside of the tub and then slide over on the seat into the tub – some seats also swivel which helps if space is tight.

 Tip # 10

 For those who want to get lower into the bathtub than with a sliding transfer seat, there is a bathtub lift which lowers the user into and out of the water, and swivels when it is at the height of the tub side allowing the user to have their legs lifted up and slowly swivel around to the outside of the bathtub.

 You have wall mounted seats which you can fix into your parent’s shower so that they can sit down when showering which will greatly reduce the risks of slips and falling- the advantage of these is that they fold up when not in use.

 If you don’t need to have something that folds up, then you can just get a shower chair or shower bench, for your loved one to sit on.